Anup1603/TMS/README.md

 ### Password Hashing

-When a user registers, their password is hashed before being stored in the database to protect sensitive information.
+When users register, their password is hashed before being stored in the database to protect sensitive information.

 ## Authentication and Authorization

-After a successful login, the server generates a unique JWT token that is used to authenticate subsequent requests.
+After a successful login, the server generates a unique JWT token to authenticate subsequent requests.
 This token must be included in the headers of protected routes.

 ## How to Use Postman